 Professor Antony Spawforth

-Historian, broadcaster, lecturer and writer specialising in Greek and Roman antiquity and in rulers’ courts.
-Books include The Complete Greek Temples, Greece: An Oxford Archaeological Guide (with C. Mee), and Versailles: A Biography of a Palace.
-Formerly Assistant Director of the British School at Athens, he is now Emeritus Professor of Ancient History at Newcastle University.
+Emeritus Professor of Ancient History at Newcastle University.
+A historian and broadcaster specialising in Greek and Roman antiquity and in rulers’ courts.
+In 2018, he published The Story of Greece and Rome, (Yale University Press, paperback February 2020).
+Other books include The Complete Greek Temples, Greece: An Oxford Archaeological Guide (with C. Mee), and Versailles: A Biography of a Palace.

 View excerpt from Professor Antony Spawforth’s lecture – ‘The Greeks and why they are harder to explain than the Romans!’
 (London Lecture Afternoon, October 2017).